The University of Southampton

 Abstract

-Design & setting: prescribing formularies in England and Wales.
+DESIGN & SETTING: A systematic review of prescribing formularies in England and Wales.

-Method: a systematic keyword search of all Clinical Commissioning Group (CCG) and Integrated Care Board (ICB) websites in England and Local Health Board (LHB) websites in Wales was undertaken between December 2021-22 to identify prescribing formularies.
+METHOD: A systematic keyword search of all clinical commissioning group and Integrated Care Board websites in England and Local Health Board websites in Wales was undertaken between December 2021-22 to identify prescribing formularies.
 Data were extracted on prescribing guidance for SSRIs.

-Conclusion: our results suggest that prescribers may be poorly informed by local formularies about the risks of SSRI use around pregnancy.
-This may place babies at increased risk of unintentional SSRI exposure.
+CONCLUSION: Our results suggest that prescribers may be poorly informed by local formularies about the risks of SSRI use around pregnancy.
+This could place babies at increased risk of unintentional SSRI exposure.

 Text